 Other highly popular and recommended hikes in the San Diego area:

-Another challenging hike, this trail is only recommended for experienced hikers who are in good shape.
+This trail is only recommended for experienced hikers who are in good shape.
 In addition to its steepness, the trail also includes rope climbs and optional rock climbing.

-It’s only accessible from November to June, and it’s recommended to bring to a lot of water and proper hiking boots, as well as gloves for climbing the ropes.
+The Three Sisters Falls trail is only accessible from November to June, and it’s recommended to bring to a lot of water and proper hiking boots, as well as gloves for climbing the ropes.

 The sight once you get to the falls is worth all the bumps and bruises you may have accumulated on the climb up.